Vicks VapoRub is a mentholated ointment made by American household and personal care manufacturer Procter & Gamble.

 The National Institutes of Health (NIH) lists camphor, eucalyptus oil, and menthol as cough suppressants.

-The manufacturer recommends that you follow these steps to maximize effectiveness for cold symptoms:
+The manufacturer recommends following these steps to maximize effectiveness for cold symptoms:

 - Drape a warm, dry cloth over your head while you’re sitting upright or standing.